 5. You can avoid the adversarial nature of litigation.
 You can work together and preserve a friendship that lasts long after your divorce is final.

-6. You can establish custody and visitation and establish a mutually agreeable co-parenting agreement.
+6. You can establish custody, visitation, and a mutually acceptable co-parenting agreement.
 You can discuss education, religion, and extra–curricular activities, and establish the framework for making future decisions about your child’s well being.